Datacord-GH/store-tracker/README.md

 ## A project by Datacord

-> Fetches the Discord store and checks for new products, price updaets and name changes
+> Fetches the Discord store and checks for new products, price updates and name changes

 ## Setup and run with Docker